awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 If you don't request a review within three weeks, and we continue to receive direct recipient complaints, we might pause your account's ability to send email\.

-### Amazon SES Complaints Through Email Providers FAQ<a name="cm-email-provider"></a>
+### Amazon SES complaints through email providers FAQ<a name="cm-email-provider"></a>

 This topic provides information about complaints that Amazon SES receives through email providers \(also called *mailbox providers*\)\.
 For general information that applies to all types of complaints, see the [Complaint FAQ](#e-faq-cm)\.

 #### Q1\.
 How is this type of complaint reported?<a name="cm-email-provider-q1"></a>

 An email provider reported to Amazon SES that a significant number of its customers marked your emails as spam\.
-The report was provided to Amazon SES through a means other than the feedback loops described in the [Amazon SES Complaints Through Feedback Loops FAQ](#cm-feedback-loop)\.
+The report was provided to Amazon SES through a means other than the feedback loops described in the [Amazon SES complaints through feedback loops FAQ](#cm-feedback-loop)\.

 #### Q2\.
 Are these complaints included in the complaint rate statistic shown in the Amazon SES console and returned by the GetSendStatistics API?<a name="cm-email-provider-q2"></a>